Somehow the exhibits on the second day aren’t as interesting as the first.

 “Yeah, actually.”
 The girl studies him briefly.
 “Our presentation is one of the last ones, and we were just going over what to highlight, given potential failure modes.
 Maybe we can use you as a soundboard, since you just know the general points… and you’re familiar with research funding and publishing, apparently?”

 “Wait, wait,” the guy says.
 “Are you Red Verres?”

 Red smiles, wondering if being recognized is ever going to get old.
 Probably someday.
 “Yeah, that’s me.”

 The guy looks to the other two and jerks his thumb at Red.
-“This is the kid who caught like two hundred abra for research, and gave half of them away, or something like that.
+“This is the kid who caught like two hundred abra for research, and gave half of them away to gyms and such.
 He’s responsible for the recent churn of psychic paper grist.”

-“Woah, I’m not… I mean first off it was closer to a hundred, and we didn’t give them away, we sold them at a third their market price.
+“Woah, I’m not… I mean first off it was closer to a hundred, and we didn’t give them away, we bulk sold them for cheap.
 But more importantly I don’t like to think I’m responsible for the recent articles just because they followed my single, relatively simple paper.”

 “It’s cool, he’s not blaming you,” the other girl says.
 “Happens a lot when new discoveries pop up, big or small.
 Which is kind of why we’re working on this.
 I’m Haley, by the way.”

 The girl he interrupted when he sat down raises her hand.
 “Sarah.
 So you tell us… What do you think of the state of current research?”